schmaustech/hosted-control-plane-multiarch/README.md

 Connection closed.
 ~~~

+Finally if we go back to the HostedCluster output we can see that indeed our hcp-adlink cluster installation has completed.

 ~~~bash
 $ oc get hostedcluster -n hcp-adlink
 NAME         VERSION   KUBECONFIG                    PROGRESS    AVAILABLE   PROGRESSING   MESSAGE hcp-adlink   4.20.13   hcp-adlink-admin-kubeconfig   Completed   True        False         The hosted control plane is available
 ~~~

+Hopefully this provided a detailed explaination on how to prepare a host cluster for hosted control planes and then how to deploy a hosted control plane cluster.
+The goal here was to tell the story in an explicit way so people can be successful when using the software.